 AFK is an abbreviation for “away from keys” or “away from keyboard.”

-Nobody likes to be ghosted, so sometimes you need a quick and easy way to let someone know you have to go.
-When you write "AFK," it lets the person or people you’re talking to know that you’re away from your phone or computer for some length of time and probably won’t answer.
+Sometimes you need a quick and easy way to let someone know you have to go.
+When you type "AFK" or “afk,” it lets the person or people you’re talking to know that you’re away from your phone or computer for some length of time and probably won’t answer right away.

 What is the origin of AFK?